Eawag-AppliedSystemAnalysis/Kivu-Simstrat/README.md

 # Kivu-Simstrat: a one-dimensional physical lake model to simulate Lake Kivu, East Africa

 Kivu-Simstrat consists of the coupled Simstrat-AED2 model, with a few modifications to take into account double diffusive convection and the influence of gases on density in Lake Kivu.
-Simstrat is a one-dimensional physical lake model (based on Goudsmit et al., 2002) and AED2 is a biogeochemical library.
+Simstrat is a one-dimensional physical lake model (originally developed by Goudsmit et al., 2002) and AED2 is a biogeochemical library developed by the University of Western-Australia.
+Kivu-Simstrat is a coupling of Simstrat v2.2 and AED2 v1.3.5.

 ## Run Simstrat
 Pre-built binaries are available [here](https://github.com/Eawag-AppliedSystemAnalysis/Simstrat/releases).